 Each review should provide a brief description of the symptom(s) associated with a common condition in oncology, and its evidence-based management.

 |Symptom Management Overview Format|

 Text: The entire text must be provided as a double-spaced Word file.
 Cite any graphic elements (eg, tables, figures) consecutively in the text, but place actual tables/figures at the end of the article, below the references.
-Limit the length of the text to 800-1200 words (excluding references, tables, and figures).
+Try to limit the length of the text to 1600 words (excluding references, tables, and figures).
 Describe the symptom(s), etiology, and treatment options (eg, dose(s), frequency, titration parameters).
 Include the course of therapy (ie, time to effect/symptom resolution, expected effects, special or target populations for specific therapies, side effects and their management, as appropriate).